Outstanding Young Alumnus Award

 Dailey, of Camp Hill, served with Fulton Bank as a financial advisor before he joined niche with TEAM Financial Managers in Harrisburg in 1999 as a financial advisor and quickly moved to portfolio manager in 2001.
 In 2005 he was named co-owner and chief investment officer where he is actively involved in the day-to-day management and strategic planning of the firm and is responsible for the overall investment philosophy, portfolio management, and research and trading for client investment accounts.
 He earned the prestigious Chartered Financial Analyst designation in 2003.

 He is a member of the John L. Grove College of Business Advisory Board at Shippensburg University and the Big Brothers Big Sisters of the Capital Region board including the finance committee and volunteering as a Big Brother.
-He earned a bachelor of science in business administration degree in 1997.
+He earned a bachelor of science in business administration

 Rebecca Quinter Finkenbinder '97